dan-r-mount/sport-court-booker/README.md

 1. **GitHub Actions Cron Schedule**:
    - Determines when the workflow runs
-   - Thursday schedule: `cron: '34 4 * * 4'` (4:34 AM UTC / 5:34 AM BST Thursday)
    - Saturday schedule: `cron: '0 23 * * 5'` (11:00 PM UTC Friday / 12:00 AM BST Saturday)

 2. **Day Validation Check**:
    - Acts as a secondary safeguard to verify the correct day
    - Sets the appropriate booking times based on the day
    - Handles time zone differences (Friday night UTC = Saturday morning BST)
-   - Enables safe manual triggering through the GitHub Actions interface
+   - Enables safe manual triggering through the GitHub Actions interface on Saturday only
    - Prevents incorrect bookings if someone modifies the schedule

 This dual-layer approach ensures maximum reliability and flexibility, allowing both automated and manual booking attempts.